 Inuit tattoos: This section of the logo reflects Inuit.
 We implemented traditional Inuit tattoo designs in the logo as an alternative approach to other commonly used Inuit symbols that is inclusive of cultural reclamation and pushes the boundaries beyond the status quo.

-The NAFC’s very first logo was designed by Pat Kwandibens in 1972 and was in use until the mid-1990s.
+The NAFC’s very first logo was designed by Pat Kwandibens in 1972 and was in use until 1984.

 The NAFC’s second logo was used by the NAFC for over 30 years, until the NAFC rebrand in July 2021.